Whether an MSF project is a response to an emergency or longer-term, provision of reproductive health care will very often be a component.

 As a midwife with MSF, your experience in both complicated and normal deliveries will be essential.
 You could be involved in setting up a mother-child health department in a rural clinic, providing reproductive health care from mobile clinics, or treating patients in an urban hospital.
 Your training abilities are crucial because you may be assigned to help local midwives develop new skills.
 At the same time, you will need to learn cross-cultural issues surrounding childbirth.

 - Minimum commitment of 9 to 12 months

 - Current or recent practical experience

 (i.e. at least 6 months of clinical practice within the last 2 years)

-- Experience in emergency surgeries and with complicated deliveries
+- Experience managing high-risk pregnancies and complicated deliveries

 - Experience with family planning and mother-child health care